Substance Misuse And PTSD In Veterans

-Veterans taking these drugs may develop a dependence on them, meaning they exhibit a tolerance to their effects and show symptoms of withdrawal when quitting.
-As time goes on, veterans may spiral into full-blown addiction; this is characterized by compulsive drug-seeking behavior.
+Veterans taking these drugs may develop a dependence on them, meaning they exhibit tolerance to the drugs’ effects and show symptoms of withdrawal when stopping the medication, causing them to increase their intake.
+As time goes on, their dependence on these medications may develop into an addiction, which can be characterized by compulsive drug-seeking behavior.

-In an attempt to mitigate drug abuse among service members and veterans, some advocates are pushing for tighter regulations on how long addictive medications can be prescribed.
+To curb the risk of addiction, some doctors may prescribe an antidepressant medication instead, such as Paxil or Zoloft.
+In an attempt to mitigate drug misuse among service members and veterans, some advocates are pushing for tighter regulations on how long addictive medications can be prescribed.

 Veterans looking for treatment for their addiction have more options than the average civilian.
 In addition to traditional inpatient and outpatient rehab programs, veterans have the unique option to seek treatment through the Department of Veterans Affairs (VA).
 This is beneficial for veterans who may not be able to find an affordable treatment program on their own.